The Irish loophole behind Apple's low tax bill

 Other jurisdictions also offer tax advantages like Ireland.

-Web search giant Google pays low taxes by channeling overseas sales through an Irish unit that pays most of its income to an affiliate in Bermuda.
+Web search giant Google pays low taxes by channelling overseas sales through an Irish unit that pays most of its income to an affiliate in Bermuda.

 The schemes used by all three companies work by arranging for the units that make sales to customers in Europe and elsewhere to make tax-deductible payments to untaxed, or little taxed, affiliates for the use of intellectual property such as brands and business processes.